uri-yanover/4qbits/_posts/2022-04-16-a-fateful-full-stack-decision.md

 Let's now examine a specific decision in that framework and see what we arrive at.

 # Problem statement
 A specific operation that's performed once a week requires the entry and occasional editing by a non-technical employee of a record containing about 3 layers of data nesting.
-Which infrastructure should be used to automate this data entry operation?
+Which SW infrastructure should be used to streamline this data entry operation?

 # Solution Space
 The problem calls for a user-facing "front-end" piece, a data-serving "back-end" piece and for glue to connect them together.
 As with most production systems, feature work, validation, bug fixes and deploy work are going to be a source of considerable operational friction.